EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 > execution of the body.
 Add `do-while` statements to the language of exercise 4.22.

 *Solution is too long, see the code repository.*

+> Exercise 4.25 [★] Extend the block statement of the language of exercise 4.22 to allow variables to be initialized.
+> In your solution, does the scope of a variable include the initializer for variables declared later in the same block
+> statement?

+*Solution is too long, see the code repository.*

+No, the scope of a variable does not include the initializer for variables declared later in the same block statement.